sebmatton/jQuery-Flight-Indicators/README.md

 jQuery Flight Indicators
 ===================

-"Flight Indicators" gives the ability to display web based flight indicator using html, css3, jQuery and SVG.
+The Flight Indicators Plugin allows you to display high quality flight indicators using html, css3, jQuery and SVG images.
+The methods make customization and real time implementation really easy.
+Further, since all the images are vector svg you can resize the indicators to your application without any quality loss !

 Currently supported indicators are :

 * Attitude (artificial horizon)
 * Heading
 * Vertical speed